Population and Landscape Genetics

 American Marten Population Genetics

 We estimated genetic structure of marten populations at the southeastern periphery of their distribution, in Maine, New Hampshire, Vermont and New York.
 We discovered that a recently detected population in Vermont was likely descendant from a reintroduction attempt, which was previously believed to be unsuccessful.
 We also identified areas where martens may have persisted in relictual populations despite going undetected for decades.
-This work has been published in the April 2019 issue of Conservation Genetics.
+This work has been published in Conservation Genetics.

 Salt Marsh Harvest Mouse Landscape Genetics